harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 * A test after completing PCT can ensure things have returned to normal.

-* For those that Blast &amp; Cruise (B&amp;C), it's important to run bloodwork at least 3-4 times per year to ensure health levels are stable and not declining or anomalous for any reason.
+* For those that Blast & Cruise (B&C), it's important to run bloodwork at least 3-4 times per year to ensure health levels are stable and not declining or anomalous for any reason.

 *It's good to have a baseline knowledge* of individual health markers, so be sure to check out our [Health Markers](/steroids/bloodwork/health_markers.md) page.